Miles-Cownie/ecommerce-milestone-project/README.md

 # Bugs

-See commits for bugs as they were fixed.
+See commits for bugs as they were encountered.

 [Back to top](<#contents>)